Chambers welcomes enquires from established practitioners who would complement the strength and development of our core areas of practice.

 Applicants who are successful at the short listing stage will be invited to attend an interview in Chambers.
 The interview stage comprises a formal interview and an advocacy exercise.
 In exceptional circumstances, there may be a second round of interviews on a subsequent date.
 Thereafter, the interview panel will consider the performances of the applicants and, if deemed appropriate, will make an offer of pupillage; Chambers reserves the right to make any such offer subject to receipt of satisfactory references.
 All interviewed applicants will receive written notice of the outcome of the selection process.
 Unsuccessful applicants may request written feedback pertaining to their performance, only if they reached the interview stage of the selection process.

-Applicants should apply using the application form, which should be completed in type and emailed to email@example.com marked for the Pupillage and Membership Committee before the closing date of Tuesday 7th February 2017.
+Applications should be made via The Bar Council Pupillage Gateway which can be found using the following link https://applications.pupillagegateway.com before the closing date of Thursday 7th February 2019.
 Applicants should please note that no documents other than the application form will be considered when assessing applications, so there is no need to attach CVs, references or detailed cover letters.

 Duties of the pupil